HackCampus/website/app/faq/index.static.md

 ## What's the deadline?

-If you apply by the {{facts.applicationDeadline}}, you will be guaranteed to be included in the main batch of interviews.
+If you apply by the {{facts.applicationDeadline}}, you will be guaranteed to be considered for the main batch of interviews.
 You will still be able to apply afterwards, but many of the places in the programme may already be taken.
+Please note that you won't be guaranteed an interview, as it is up to the participating companies to choose which candidates they would like to interview.

 ## What happens once I've applied?